-For SCOR's Life business, it is required to maintain adequate reserves to reflect the liability for future claims and benefit payments resulting from a life reinsurance treaty.
-These reserves are calculated as the present value of future payments to cedants less the present value of premiums still payable by cedants.
+For SCOR's Life business, it is required to maintain adequate reserves to reflect the liability for future claims and benefit payments resulting from life reinsurance treaties, mainly mathematical reserves and claim reserves for losses.

+The mathematical reserves are generally calculated as the present value of projected future payments to cedents less the present value of projected premiums still payable by cedents.
 The calculation includes assumptions relating to mortality, morbidity, disability, lapse and expected future interest rates.

-Reserves are established on initial recognition of a contract on the basis of the Group's best estimates' assumptions and allow for an adequate safety margin (i.e. provisions for adverse deviation or "PADs") for the risks of change, error and random fluctuation.
-These assumptions are subsequently locked in.
-Reserves are subject to a liability adequacy test.
+The mathematical reserves are established on initial recognition of a contract on the basis of the Group's best estimates' assumptions and allow for an adequate safety margin for the risks of change, error and random fluctuation.
+They are subject to a liability adequacy test.